 beta s.
 A protein structure in which parallel layers of linked peptides are folded across each other.
 This structure is characteristic of amyloid proteins.

 draw s.
 A sheet used to lift and turn immobile patients in their beds.
 The pad is usually waterproof, with a cotton top surface.
 It is typically placed under the patient's buttocks and requires two people to move the patient, one on either side of the bed.

 face s.
 A one-page summary of important information about a patient.
 It includes patient identification, past medical history, medications, allergies, upcoming appointments, insurance status, or other pertinent information.

 lift s.
 A sheet folded under a patient over the bottom sheet to assist with moving the patient up in bed.

 PATIENT CARE: The use of a lift sheet can reduce friction and shear on the skin, decreasing the likelihood of developing pressure ulcers.

 material safety data s.
 ABBR: MSDS.
 SEE: safety data s.

 run s.
 A standard document used by first responders and other EMS care providers that documents the patient's chief complaint, history, physical examination, services provided, and clinical course during transportation to a medical center.
 SYN: prehospital care report.

 safety data s.
 An organized, written summary identifying hazardous materials in the work environment and how to handle, store, contain, counteract, and dispose of them.
 It was formerly known as the material safety data sheet.

 1. The length of time a food may be kept in storage and still be considered safe to eat.
-2. The length of time a substance, preparation, or medication can be ...
+2. The length of time ...